gioacchinogioffre/gioacchinogioffre/README.md

 <br>

-<p> Hi everybody!
+Hi everybody!
 I'm Joaquín, a front-end oriented developer, creative and passionate about stoicism.
 I love languages and learn how to communicate in different ways, that's one of the reasons why I started to study programming.
-Always learning, always coding 🤓 </p>
+Always learning, always coding 🤓

 <br>